danielyhsun/GrIMP/README.md

 **CollageViewImpl class:** A class implementing the CollageView interface, which displays messages to the user via the Appendable object.

+**CollageGuiView interface:** An interface representing a graphical user interface representation of the program, which allows users to interact with the program through UI components.

+**CollageGuiViewImpl class:** A class implementing the CollageGuiView interface, which displays a graphical user interface window to the user.
+The window has a menu bar for interacting with files and images, like creating, loading, or saving projects, and adding or saving images.
+When a project is open, the GUI window displays an image of the current collage, and has a sidebar which allows the user to create and select layers, and a dropdown menu to apply filters to those layers.

 ---

 ### How To Use: